-Each child has a Learning Journal.
+All children have a Learning Journal.
 We hope to collaborate with you on recording evidence of your child’s learning at home.
-At The Grange we place great importance on supporting the reception children as they begin their learning journey through school.
+At The Grange we place great importance on supporting the Reception children as they begin their learning journey through school.
 In addition to our well-resourced classrooms called Ladybirds, Owls and Hedgehogs, the children's learning opportunities and experiences are extended through the outside classroom area.
 We offer a range of structured and well-planned activities both inside and outside balanced between adult-led and child-initiated.

 All children make good progress because teachers carefully monitor children’s learning and ensure that next steps are appropriate for each child.